amyreese/pycon/proposals/Automating Code Health at Scale.md

 **Outline (25 minutes)**

 - Introduction (4 minutes)
-	- code style and monorepos
+	- code health and monorepos
 	- safety requirements needed
 	- goals for automation
 - Code formatting (4 minutes)
 	- how does black work
-	- why a CST helps
+	- why a CST makes this safe
 	- keeping code formatted
+	- dealing with generated code
 - Import sorting (7 minutes)
 	- why this is risky
 	- how can we do this safely